jeswin/nsoap/README.md

 # returns 30
 ```

-This allows more powerful chained functions.
-The following script can now response to "www.example.com/getCustomer(1)" and "www.example.com/getCustomer(1).getTotalPurchases()"
+This allows for more powerful chained functions.
+The following script can now respond to "www.example.com/getCustomer(1)" and "www.example.com/getCustomer(1).getTotalPurchases()"

 ```javascript
 // The app